vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ![Supervisor Cluster Architecture](img/tko-on-vsphere-with-tanzu-nsxt/image12.png)

 After a Supervisor Cluster is created, the vSphere administrator creates vSphere namespaces.
 When initially created, vSphere namespaces have unlimited resources within the Supervisor Cluster.
-The vSphere administrator defines the limits for CPU, memory, and storage, as well as the number of Kubernetes objects such as deployments, replica sets, persistent volumes, etc. that can run within the namespace.
+The vSphere administrator defines the limits for CPU, memory, and storage, as well as the number of Kubernetes objects such as deployments, replica sets, persistent volumes that can run within the namespace.
 These limits are configured for each vSphere namespace.

-For the maximum supported number, see the **vSphere with Tanzu [Configuration Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=1-0,70-58,71-0)** guide.
+For more information about the maximum supported number, see the **vSphere with Tanzu [Configuration Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=1-0,70-58,71-0)** guide.

 ![vSphere Namespaces](img/tko-on-vsphere-with-tanzu-nsxt/image10.png)

-To provide tenants access to namespaces, the vSphere administrator assigns permission to users or groups available within an identity source that is associated with vCenter Single Sign-On.
+To provide tenants access to namespaces, the vSphere administrator assigns permission to users or groups available within an identity source that is associated with vCenter SSO.

 Once the permissions are assigned, the tenants can access the namespace to create Tanzu Kubernetes clusters using the YAML file and Cluster API.